Unusual Cancers of Childhood (PDQ®): Treatment - Patient Information [NCI] - Unusual Cancers of the Chest

-Tests that examine the breast are used to diagnose and stage breast cancer.
-They may include:
+Tests to diagnose and stage breast cancer may include the following:

 See the General Information section for a description of these tests and procedures.

 Another test used to diagnose breast cancer is the mammogram (an x-ray of the breast).
-When treatment for another cancer included radiation therapy to the breast or chest, it is important to have a mammogram to check for breast cancer beginning at age 25, or 10 years after finishing radiation therapy, whichever is later.
+When treatment for another cancer included radiation therapy to the breast or chest, it is important to have a mammogram and MRI of the breast to check for breast cancer beginning at age 25, or 10 years after finishing radiation therapy, whichever is later.

 Treatment of breast cancer in children may include the following: